 As you can see from the above, the Miami Beach Walk is actually a project that is still coming together and is part of a larger future network of bikeways.
 The ultimate goal is to provide a continuous coastal pathway that will link the southernmost point in Miami Beach all the way to Ft.
 Lauderdale and we are certainly looking forward to it!

-Although there are still a couple of sections to be completed, and not all segments are bike-friendly yet, the Beach Walk can be enjoyed by visitors all along the stretch.
-For the parts that are not 100% finished, it is just a matter of taking a small detour and reconnect at a later point.
-So whether you go the entire stretch or just pick a couple of blocks here and there, it will be a very enjoyable stroll.
+As of June 2019, all sections from South Pointe Park through 79th Street have been completed.
+The Beach Walk can be enjoyed by visitors, pedestrians and bicycles all along the parver walkway stretch.
+Whether you go the entire stretch or just pick a couple of blocks here and there, it will be a very enjoyable stroll.